PokemonRedAndBlue/PokemonRedAndBlue/README.md

 - Scene handling for battles and wild encounters
 - Background on player and trainer removed
 - Pseudo route walkable by player and trainer approachable with triggerable battle
+- Tile-memory system using a dictionary, so tile positions are saved per scene
+- Level-transitioning logic between scenes which is built upon the new tile-based movement

 ## Controls
 ### Action  Key(s)